Diane Ravitch: Educational views

 Ravitch's first book The Great School Wars (1974) is a history of New York City public schools.
 It described alternating eras of centralization and decentralization.
 It also tied periodic controversies over public education to periodic waves of immigration.

 Her book The Language Police (2003) was a criticism of both left-wing and right-wing attempts to stifle the study and expression of views deemed unworthy by those groups.
 The Amazon.com review summarizes Ravitch's thesis as "pressure groups from the political right and left have wrested control of the language and content of textbooks and standardized exams, often at the expense of the truth (in the case of history), of literary quality (in the case of literature), and of education in general."
 Publishers Weekly wrote: "Ravitch contends that these sanitized materials sacrifice literary quality and historical accuracy in order to escape controversy."

 Ravitch's writings on racial and cultural diversity were summarized by sociologist Vincent N. Parrillo:

 [Ravitch] emphasized a common culture but one that incorporated the contributions of all racial and ethnic groups so that they can believe in their full membership in America’s past, present, and future.
 She envisioned elimination of allegiance to any specific racial and/or ethnic group, with emphasis instead on our common humanity, our shared national identity, and our individual accomplishments.

 Reading instruction

-Ravitch said that she "supports the teaching of phonics when appropriate."
-She was critical of the then New York mayor Michael Bloomberg who, after taking control over New York public schools, replaced phonics with balanced literacy helped by Joel Klein, the then chancellor of the New York City Department of Education.
-Klein credited balanced literacy with raising the city’s fourth-grade reading scores.
+Ravitch said that she supported the teaching of phonics when appropriate.

+In the early 2000s, she was critical of the then New York mayor Michael Bloomberg who, after taking control over New York public schools, replaced phonics with balanced literacy helped by Joel Klein, the then chancellor of the New York City Department of Education.
+Klein credited balanced literacy with raising the city's fourth-grade reading scores.
 Ravitch rebutted that claim by noting that the rise in reading scores occurred in 2002—before Klein became chancellor and implemented balanced literacy.

+In 2014, she blogged about a battle "between literacy guru Lucy Calkins of Teachers College and Common Core architect David Coleman about teaching reading".
+Calkins supported Balanced Literacy, Coleman supported close reading.
+Some commentators took it as Ravitch endorsing Calkins, while others detected cognitive dissonance in her reporting:

+[Ravitch] obviously wants to continue bashing Coleman, whom she despises; but she (admirably) can’t bring herself to endorse Calkins’ approach, which is contrary to everything Ravitch has ever said about the importance of a rich curriculum with lots of content knowledge.

+Ravitch clarified her position as neutral, saying that she had stopped taking sides between Balanced Literacy and Core Knowledge, "Each has strong points and weak points.
+Everything depends on how they are taught."

+In 2020, Ravitch reported about Calkins' attempts to "rebalance balanced literacy to incorporate more early phonics", but did not take sides.
+"Different strategies for different children.
+The teacher should know them all and use whatever is suited to the child", commented Ravitch.